The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.

 A number of source members in QRPGLESRC ((see Figure D3) must be included in ILE-RPG CGI programs to enable use of subprocedures

-from service programs CGIDEV2 and LOGINOUT:
+from service programs CGIDEV2/CGISRVPGM2 and user_object_library/LOGINOUT:

-/copy source_library/qrpglesrc,hspecs
+/copy user_source_library/qrpglesrc,H_LIO

-/copy source_library/qrpglesrc,hspecsbnd
+/copy user_source_library/qrpglesrc,HBND_LIO

 ...
 File spec.s ...

-/copy source_library/qrpglesrc,prototypeb
+/copy CGIDEV2/qrpglesrc,prototypeb

-/copy source_library/qrpglesrc,xprototype
+/copy user_source_library/qrpglesrc,xprototype

-/copy source_library/qrpglesrc,usec
+/copy user_source_library/qrpglesrc,usec

-/copy source_library/qrpglesrc,variables3
+/copy user_source_library/qrpglesrc,variables3

 |